Warriors vs. Celtics, Must-See TV? NBA Finals Ratings

 ODDS: The Celtics are 3.5-point favorites vs. the Warriors.

-NEXT: Game 4 is Friday, June 10 at 8 p.m.
-CT in Boston before shifting back to San Francisco for Game 5 on Monday, June 13 at 8 p.m.
+NEXT: Game 4 is Friday, June 10 at 9 p.m.
+ET in Boston before shifting back to San Francisco for Game 5 on Monday, June 13 at 8 p.m.
 CT.
+All games will be broadcast nationally on ABC.

 LAST WORD: Jayson Tatum on playing at home, the first Finals game hosted at TD Garden in 12 years.